-Ohio counseling licensure must be renewed every two years from the date of issue.
+Ohio counseling licenses must be renewed every two years from the date of issue.
 Renewal notices are emailed with instructions on how to log into Ohio’s eLicense system and complete the renewal online.
-The Board requires 30 hours of continuing education, including three hours of ethics training, during each two year period.
-As of August 2019, it costs $83.50 to renew an LPC license and $103.50 to renew an LPCC license.
+The Board requires 30 hours of continuing education, including three hours of ethics training, during each two-year period.
+As of December 2022, it costs $83.50 to renew an LPC license and $103.50 to renew an LPCC license.

 Additional Counseling Careers and Licenses in Ohio

 When planning your counseling career path, it is good to keep in mind that the steps may vary depending on the type of counseling you would like to practice.
 Other types of counseling jobs that require licensure in Ohio are licensed marriage and family therapists, school counselors, and substance abuse counselors.